mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Servers-and-Services/Apache/index.md

 ![MAMP](Apache.png)

-*  **Include Apache server in GroupStart **
+*  **Include Apache server in GroupStart**

-    Check to activate the Apache Server.
+    Check to the Apache Server in the GroupStart.
 When activated Apache will automatically start when the Servers button is pressed.

 ---